LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    | ?- instantiates_class(Instance, Class).

-or, if we want to know the instantiation scope:
+or, if we also want to know the instantiation scope:

 .. code-block:: text